Edenkp/Edenkp.github.io/projects/UH-Band.md

 Throughout my time in this group, I have learned a lot about working in a much larger group/organization.
 It has helped me to improve my social skills and better communicate with other people.
 Not only that, but it has also helped me to learn about having pride in things.

-Below is a playlist of shows/performances that I have been a part of:
+Below are playlists of shows/performances that I have been a part of:

 <a href="https://youtube.com/playlist?list=PLzggQyD7SnE2QFrjktKHPRveFILnY0yAO&si=XlEDooacpNFBYlWb">UH Marching Band 2024</a>